digipres/workbench/src/formats/index.md

-# Finding Formats
+# All About Formats
-## Searching, Analysing & Comparing Format Registries
+## Searching, analysing & comparing format registries

 ## Introduction

-One of the most fundamental facets of preserving born-digital cultural materials is understanding the data formats they are in.
-In contrast to the relatively constrained worlds of metadata and digitised materials, born-digital items can come in a huge range of formats, making format identification a crucial step towards understanding the informational and software dependencies we need to capture, to make future access possible.
+One of the most fundamental facets of preserving digital cultural materials is understanding the data formats they are in.
+Born-digital items are particularly challenging as, in comparison to the relatively constrained worlds of metadata and digitised materials, they come in a huge range of formats.
+This makes format identification a crucial step towards understanding the information and software dependencies we need to capture, to make future access possible.

 As part of the [_Registries of Good Practice_ project](https://github.com/digipres/registries-of-practice-project), we have been indexing, analysing and comparing data from a wide range of format information sources (a.k.a. format registries) and format identification tools.
-This part of the DigiPres Workbench summarizes our findings so far.
+This part of the DigiPres Workbench summarizes our findings so far and provides tools for you to explore further.

 ## The Registries